 A Note From Megan:

-We are currently in the process of updating this site, and new things are being added every day.
+We are currently in the process of updating this site.
 All pieces featured on Netflix's Emily in Paris will soon be available.
 Please contact us if you have any questions about inventory.

 Megan has always preferred slight off things, less polished.
 A classic with a twist i.e. different shaped diamonds or one larger than the rest.
 Hand craftsmanship gives Megan the essence and looks that appeal to her.
 Megan strives to find rare stones and to transform the normal stones into unique.
 She always uses 18kt to 22kt gold as anything less, is not gold in Europe.